What is Responsible Investing?

 Choosing investments that reflect your values

-By applying socially responsible and ethical criteria to your financial decisions, you are making a stand for change.
+By applying ESG and ethical criteria to your financial decisions, you are making a stand for change.
 You are balancing your desire to make a return from your money with your concern and respect for wider social and environmental issues.